-If not addressed promptly, a blocked drain can quickly escalate from a minor inconvenience to a costly home repair problem.
-When water and other materials cannot flow through drains as intended, they will begin backing up into surrounding areas.
+If you don’t tackle a blocked drain quickly, it can go from a pesky annoyance to a hefty home repair bill fast.
+When water and other materials can’t pass through as they should, they start to back up into surrounding areas.

 This blog post will explore the problems blocked drains can cause, from minor backup issues to extensive water damage.
 We’ll discuss signs that a drain may be clogged and provide tips for preventing blockages.
 We aim to help homeowners understand the importance of maintaining clear drains and what to do if a backup occurs.